-Toll-Free Phone number for public to report medical and pharmaceutical problems must be toll-free and monitored 24 hours, 7 days a week allowing appropriate response time for a pharmacist or primary care practitioner to intervene in case of a serious drug reaction.
+A toll-free phone number for the public to report medical and pharmaceutical problems must be monitored 24 hours a day, seven days a week, allowing appropriate response time for a pharmacist or primary care practitioner to intervene in case of a serious drug reaction.

-Name of Corporate (Parent) Entity applies to any for-profit or not-for-profit legal entity that owns or contracts for the pharmacy services.
-It is the ultimate controlling or parent company.
+- The Name of Corporate Entity applies to any for-profit or not-for-profit legal entity that owns or contracts for the pharmacy services.
+It is the ultimate controlling company.

-Major Investors must include all individuals, partnerships, limited liability companies (LLCs) and corporate owners who directly own greater than 10% equity position in the ownership or controlling interest of the organization and/or greater than 10% voting interest in the organization.
+- Major Investors must include all individuals, partnerships, LLCs, and corporate owners who directly own greater than a 10% equity position in the ownership or a controlling interest of the organization and/or greater than a 10% voting interest in the organization.

-Services/Products Provided.
+- Services/Products Provided.
 Those categories listed will be searchable fields for the public to use when seeking a Vet-VIPPS-accredited pharmacy licensed to service in-state residents.
-At the discretion of NABP, some groups or categories of services may not be listed on the Web site.
+At the discretion of NABP, some groups or categories of services may not be listed on the NABP website.

 Licensure Maintenance Section

-If there is any delay in submitting required documents, applicants must contact Vet-VIPPS staff to request a time extension.
-Time extension requests may be subject to administrative fees.
-Failure to notify NABP of any delay may result in cancellation of your application.
+If there is any delay in submitting the required documents, you must contact VIPPS staff to request a time extension to avoid a cancelation of your application.
+Requests for time extensions may be subject to administrative fees.
+Failure to notify NABP of any delay may result in the cancelation of your application.

 Required Documentation Demonstrating Compliance with Criteria